aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 one dataset at once.
 ```

-Moving the view **up** has one hard limit: {attr}`.Metadata.class_labels` raises
-above the label level rather than inventing an answer.
-An image has several
-detections, or none — there is no single label to return, and silently returning
-one would hand an evaluator a label array that does not correspond to its factor
-rows.

-### The second axis: `inherited`
+### Choosing which factors to analyze: `inherited`

-The view chooses *which rows* are projected. `inherited` chooses *which factors*
+The view chooses *which rows* are projected. `inherited` chooses *which factors* are analysed on them.
-are analysed on them, and the two are independent axes of the same pivot.

-With `inherited=True`, the default, a view analyses every factor it can read —
+With `inherited=True`, the default, a view analyzes every factor it can read —
-its own, plus everything propagated down from above.
+its own, plus everything propagated down from more granular levels.
 With `inherited=False` it
-analyses only the factors defined **at** the view itself.
+analyzes only the factors defined **at** the view itself.

 On an object detection dataset with image metadata plus per-image and
 per-detection brightness from {func}`.compute_stats`: